kokoko3k/koko-aio-slang/docs-ng.md

             screen curvature, hence possibly exposing moire artifacts at higher TVLs.
             To mitigate that, it is advised to set a proper "Phosphor width min" value.
-            Tests shows that on a 1080p screen you can easilly target a (typical of mid range consumer TVs) with a TVL-410, provided that you set minimum phosphor width of at least 30 and a phosphor width min->max less than 5.0.
+            Tests shows that on a 1080p screen you can easilly target a typical of mid-range consumer TVs with a TVL of 410, provided that you set minimum phosphor width of at least 30 and a phosphor width min->max less than 5.0.

         Mask type preset: